rutian/MyPart/README.md

 This project is created by [Rundong Tian](www.rundongtian.com), Sarah Sterman, [Ethan Chiou](http://echiou.com/), Chris Myers, and [Eric Paulos](paulos.net), members of the [Hybrid Ecologies Lab](http://www.hybrid-ecologies.org) at UC Berkeley.

-This project would not have been possible without the support of Sarah Sterman,
 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).